NehorayG/ReleaseBot/README.md

 Affected Components:<br> Fetchers, Compliance Engine, UI

-Known Limitations:

 Some legacy configurations may not be fully compatible with the new property.
 Users need to ensure that their fetcher configurations are updated for compatibility.

-Note that Known Limitations are not taken from the Jira Ticket.
-If you want to change them, update it from the UI and click 'Save Changes'.

 ## Contributing
 If you'd like to contribute to the development of this application, feel free to fork the repository and submit a pull request.